Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Per Person: BB – BBB

-Generally hailed as one of the island’s very best Thai restaurants with classic dishes executed perfectly in small and intimate surroundings.
+One of the island’s longest running and well reviewed Thai restaurants with classic dishes executed perfectly in small and intimate surroundings.
 Lunch and dinner, can get very busy.
 Cooking school on site.

 interior kohchang 7 klong prao beach restaurants koh chang